opentalk-mirrors/frontend-web-web-app/README.md

     "libravatarDefaultImage": 'robohash',
     // disable edditing the display name field in the dashboard profile and lobby page
     disallowCustomDisplayName: '${DISALLOW_CUSTOM_DISPLAY_NAME}',
+    // amount of seconds before media is turned off for remaining participant in the room
+    meetingInactivityMediaDisableSeconds: "${MEETING_INACTIVITY_MEDIA_DISABLE_SECONDS}",
+    // amount of seconds before only participant in the room is warned about room inactivity
+    meetingInactivityWarningSeconds: "${MEETING_INACTIVITY_WARNING_SECONDS}",
+    // amount of seconds before only participant is forced out of the room due to the inactivity
+    meetingInactivityTerminationSeconds: "${MEETING_INACTIVITY_TERMINATION_SECONDS}",

     // OIDC Config
     "oidcConfig": {
         // Authority URL (used for discovery using AUTHORITY/.well-known/openid-configuration)